Full Guide to Force Delete Files/Folders on Windows/Mac

 Deleting files/folders is one of the most common actions computer users do every day.
 Mostly it goes as intended, and those deleted files/folders either go to the Recycle Bin or perish from the computer.

 However, users sometimes come across an issue that specific files/folders won’t get deleted.
-Situations like: the file is in use; Access is denied; another program uses the file; the file is corrupted or unreadable.
+Situations like: the file are in use; Access is denied; another program uses the file; the file is corrupted or unreadable.
 Since a certain file in this peculiar state can sometimes amount to gigabytes, you could have a hard time trying to tackle the problem when you want to libérer de l'espace disque.
 To help users fix the problem, we lay out 12 solutions as below and please take your time to learn how to force delete files/folders.

 How to Force Delete Files/Folders on Windows XP, 7, 8, and 10